Caching on Project Shield

 Project Shield respects the cache control headers for all resources and HTML that your site serves.
 If no cache control headers are present, Project Shield will cache content by default.

 Enabling caching for your website maximizes Project Shield’s DDoS mitigation and may also improve your website's performance.
+It also may improve your server's bandwidth.

 Project Shield also has a feature to purge your cached content (learn more).